csecht/tic-tac-toe-tkinter/README.md

 ### Usage:
 From a command line:
-Open the Terminal or Command Prompt from within the tic-tac-toe-tk-main folder and enter one of these command lines, depending on which is appropriate for your system:
+Open the Terminal or Command Prompt from within the tic-tac-toe-tk-master folder and enter one of these command lines, depending on which is appropriate for your system:

             python3 -m plot_jobs (recommended for all systems) py plot_jobs.py (Windows)